Matt0117/MART_V2/README.md

 # MART_V2
 MART_V2 Client Install

-This is a link to download from a google drive link
+Google Drive link to download client pack has been emailed to participants